 5) Improper driving techniques: More often than not, how you drive your car is the biggest reason your car delivers the kind of fuel efficiency it does.
 This is an aspect that’s often overlooked by most but is one of the simplest and most effective measures you can adopt to help increase your vehicle’s fuel efficiency.
 To that effect, anticipating your next gear shift (in the case of manual transmission-equipped vehicles), avoiding sudden braking and accelerating, lifting and coasting, and driving at a measured pace at all times can help increase fuel consumption, especially in busy traffic conditions.
 Another great exercise to follow is switching your vehicle off at a traffic light when you know that you will be stationary for more than a minute will go a long way.

 6) Excessive use of the air conditioner: Excessively using the AC contributes to higher fuel consumption in your car.
 The AC unit drains power from the engine, leading to increased pressure on the engine and greater fuel consumption.
 Until the temperature is tolerable, it's advisable to keep the windows open to avoid decreased fuel efficiency.
-However, if driving at high speeds, opening the windows increases drag and puts additional strain on the engine, in which case the AC will not significantly impact fuel consumption.
+However, if driving at high speeds, opening the windows increases drag and puts additional strain on the engine, which means the AC will not significantly impact fuel consumption.

 7) Under-inflated tyres: Under-inflated tyres increase the contact patch, which increases the amount of drag that the car has to overcome.
 This means that the engine is under more load than usual.
 This translates to more fuel being consumed to move the vehicle.
 It’s always advisable to keep your tyre pressures regularly checked and maintain the recommended tyre pressures.